Hideaway Condo Ottawa – Central Phase 3 | 340 McLeod St

 Low-Rise Buildings in Ottawa

 Hideaway Condo is a low-rise building.
 Low Rise apartments can be found all over the world.
-Depending on the city, they can be highly sought after living arrangement.
+Depending on the city, they can be highly sought after living arrangements.
 Low Rise condos are most commonly referred to as buildings of less than four stories.
 They tend to be walkups without the benefit of an elevator.
 The charm and character of these buildings make up a large part of the draw.
 Smaller buildings that are less expensive to build overall, may include more architectural features and other design features that set it apart.
 Newer builds, in particular, will strive to keep the continuity of the neighbourhood.
 They may take historical reference from the buildings around them, and strive to offer what can’t be found in high rise buildings.
 These thoughtful Low Rise projects are of particular importance in neighbourhoods where bylaws stand to uphold sight lines and other existing community elements.

 In some parts of the world, the buildings may have historic value and are sought after for their cultural cache.
 The uniqueness of these buildings sets them apart as one of a kind living spaces.
 Older Low Rise buildings may lack some of the amenities of newer Low Rise builds.
-However, new units are not as easy to find with rising cost to build and developers wanting to maximize the number of units in their buildings.
-This is most evident in urban centres where the density and cost of the footprint for the land are high.
-In the developing suburbs around city centres, new builds of all heights can be found.
-The density of outer urban centres is increasing at super speed.
+However, new units are not as easy to find with rising costs to build and developers wanting to maximize the number of units in their buildings.
+This is most evident in urban centers where the density and cost of the footprint for the land are high.
+In the developing suburbs around city centers, new builds of all heights can be found.
+The density of outer urban centers is increasing at super speed.
 These newly designed communities offer much by way of options, including interesting low rise choices.